Researchers say a new strategy is ‘a potentially promising way to slow the progression of Parkinson’s disease and related neurological disorders.’

 - 95% of neurologists have been asked to prescribe medical marijuana

-Research in the past decade has showcased possible benefits and risks of cannabis for individuals with Parkinson’s and Dementia.
-One study, published five years ago in the U.S. National Library of Medicine found no benefits for tremors but possible help for tics associated with the disease.
-The University of Colorado recently began research to the subject as well, helping Parkinson’s patients like Gary Griffin to raise his voice on how medical marijuana has helped him to live a longer, better life.
+Research in the past decade has showcased possible benefits and risks of cannabis for individuals with Parkinson’s and dementia.
+A 2015 study published in the journal Movement Disorders found no benefits for tremors but possible help for tics associated with the disease.
+The University of Colorado recently began research on the subject as well, helping Parkinson’s patients like Gary Griffin to raise his voice on how medical marijuana has helped him to live a longer, better life.

 A 2019 study published in Innovations in Clinical Neuroscience on marijuana and Parkinson’s may sum it up best: While Parkinson’s has many of the same debilitating conditions for patients, each human body reacts differently to medicine and more research is needed.
 With small sample sizes of studies and a cited lack of standardized clinical outcomes, many organizations like the Parkinson’s Foundation have taken to beginning their own non-scientific research, rather than waiting for approval from the FDA.